 \subsection{Relation to existing work}

-We adopt the terminology used in the mixed effects models literature \citep{laird1982random, pinheiro2006mixed} in this article; see Section \ref{model_assum} for more information.
-The majority of the existing Gaussian process and mixed effects models assume that the mean function is a linear regression function.
-Little research has been done on combining modern supervised machine learning techniques, such as (tree-)boosting or random forests, with mixed effects models and, in particular, Gaussian processes.
-In the following, we give a brief review of existing literature for mixed effects models where a non-linear mean function is estimated in a flexible, non-parametric way focusing on approaches that do not make prior assumptions on the structure of the functional form of the mean function.
+The majority of existing Gaussian process and mixed effects models assume that the prior mean fixed effects function is linear or zero.
+Little research has been done on combining modern supervised machine learning techniques, such as boosting or random forest, with mixed effects models and Gaussian processes.
+In the following, we give a brief review of existing literature for mixed effects models where a non-linear predictor function is estimated in a flexible, non-parametric way.